-Beyond the systemic risk buffer tool as included in the Directive, where macroprudential or systemic risks concern a Member State, the competent or designated authorities of the relevant Member State should have the possibility to address those risks by certain specific national macro-prudential measures, when this is considered more effective to tackle those risks.
-The ESRB, EBA should have the opportunity to provide their opinions on whether the conditions for such national macro-prudential measures are met and there should be a Union mechanism to prevent national measures from proceeding, where there is very strong evidence that the relevant conditions are not satisfied.
-Whilst this Regulation establishes uniform micro-prudential rules for institutions, Member States retain a leading role in macro-prudential oversight because of their expertise and their existing responsibilities in relation to financial stability.
-In this specific case, since the decision to adopt any national macro-prudential measures includes certain assessments in relation to risks which may ultimately affect the macroeconomic, fiscal and budgetary situation of the relevant Member State, it is necessary that the power to reject the national proposed macro-prudential measures is conferred on the Council in accordance with Article 291 TFEU, acting on proposal by the Commission.
+Beyond the systemic risk buffer tool included in Directive 2013/.../EU\, where (16)macroprudential or systemic risks concern a Member State, the competent or designated authorities of the relevant Member State should have the possibility to address those risks by certain specific national macroprudential measures, when this is considered more effective to tackle those risks.
+The European Systemic Risk Board ("ESRB") established by Regulation (EU) No 1092/2010 of the European Parliament and of the Council of 24 November 2010 and the European Supervisory Authority (European Banking Authority) ("EBA") established by Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 should have the opportunity to provide their opinions on whether the conditions for such national macroprudential measures are met and there should be a Union mechanism to prevent national measures from proceeding, where there is very strong evidence that the relevant conditions are not satisfied.
+Whilst this Regulation establishes uniform microprudential rules for institutions, Member States retain a leading role in macroprudential oversight because of their expertise and their existing responsibilities in relation to financial stability.
+In that specific case, since the decision to adopt any national macroprudential measures includes certain assessments in relation to risks which may ultimately affect the macroeconomic, fiscal and budgetary situation of the relevant Member State, it is necessary that the power to reject the proposed national macroprudential measures is conferred on the Council in accordance with Article 291 TFEU, acting on a proposal by the Commission

-Where the Commission has submitted to the Council a proposal to reject these national measures, the Council should examine without delay that proposal and decide whether or not to reject the national measures; a vote could be taken in accordance with the Council Rules of Procedure at the request of a Member State or of the Commission.
-In accordance with Article 296 TFEU, the Council should state the reasons for its decision in relation with the respect to the conditions laid in this Regulation for its intervention.

-7747/13 JB/mf DGG 1B EN
+\ OJ: Please insert serial number of the Directive contained in document PE-CONS 15/13 (2011/0203 (COD)).

-Considering the importance of the macro prudential and systemic risk for the financial market of the Member State concerned and therefore the need for rapid reaction, it is important that the time limit for the Council decision is set to one month.

-If the Council, after having examined in depth the proposal by the Commission to reject the proposed national measure, comes to the conclusion that the conditions laid down in this Regulation for the rejection of the national measures were not fulfilled, it should always provide its reasons in a clear and unambiguous manner.

-- (10d) Until the harmonisation of liquidity requirements in 2015 and the harmonisation of a Leverage Ratio in 2018 Member States may apply these measures as the Member States find appropriate, including mitigation of macro-prudential or systemic risk in the meaning of a risk of disruption in the financial system with the potential to have serious negative consequences to the financial system and the real economy in a specific Member State. - (10da) Systemic risk buffers or individual measures taken by Member States to address systemic risks concerning these Member States, can be applied to the banking sector in general or to one or more subsets of the sector, in the meaning of institutions that exhibit similar risk profiles in their business activities, or to the exposures to one or several domestic economic or geographic sectors across the banking sector.
+- (17) Where the Commission has submitted to the Council a proposal to reject national macroprudential measures, the Council should examine that proposal without delay and decide whether or not to reject the national measures.
+A vote could be taken in accordance with the Rules of Procedure of the Council1 at the request of a Member State or of the Commission.
+In accordance with Article 296 TFEU, the Council should state the reasons for its decision with respect to the conditions laid down in this Regulation for its intervention.
+Considering the importance of the macroprudential and systemic risk for the financial market of the Member State concerned and therefore the need for rapid reaction, it is important that the time limit for such a Council decision is set to one month.
+If the Council, after having examined the proposal by the Commission to reject the proposed national measures in depth, comes to the conclusion that the conditions laid down in this Regulation for the rejection of the national measures were not fulfilled, it should always provide its reasons in a clear and unambiguous manner. - Until the harmonisation of liquidity requirements in 2015 and the harmonisation of a leverage ratio in 2018, Member States should be able to apply such measures as they consider appropriate, including measures to mitigate macroprudential or systemic risk in a specific Member State. - (19) It should be possible to apply systemic risk buffers or individual measures taken by Member States to address systemic risks concerning those Member States, to the banking sector in general or to one or more subsets of the sector, meaning subsets of institutions that exhibit similar risk profiles in their business activities, or to the exposures to one or several domestic economic or geographic sectors across the banking sector.

+Council Decision 2009/937/EU of 1 December 2009 adopting the Council's Rules of Procedure (OJ L 325, 11.12.2009, p.
+35).